Marshall Major V vs Bose QuietComfort SC

 Which one is better?

-The Marshall Major V is the better buy for most people - its industry-leading 100+ hours of battery life crushes the QuietComfort SC.
-That said, grab the Bose if you need top-notch noise cancellation — it's worth considering for those daily commutes.
+The Marshall Major V is the better buy for most people - its 100+ hours of battery life crushes the Bose.
+That said, grab the Bose QuietComfort SC if you need top-tier noise cancellation for commuting or travel.

 Who should buy each?

-Choose the Marshall Major V if: you need 100+ hours of battery life, you want wireless charging convenience, or you prioritize portability with a foldable design.
+Choose the Marshall Major V if: you need 100+ hours of battery for long trips, prefer wireless charging, or like a customizable M-button.

-Choose the Bose QuietComfort SC if: you value world-class noise cancellation, you prefer an over-ear design for extended comfort, or you frequently switch between devices with multipoint connectivity.
+Choose the Bose QuietComfort SC if: you want world-class noise cancellation, prioritize comfort for all-day wear, or switch between devices frequently with multipoint Bluetooth.
 (8.47 oz weight)

 Conclusion